microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputTestRecording.md

 A typical input animation test is shown below.
 It loads a scene by name and then runs for the full duration of the timeline.

+The `RunPlayableGraphAsync` function looks for the first _PlayableDirector_ component in the scene.
+If there are multiple timelines in the scene they can be disambiguated by passing an explicit PlayableDirector.

 ```csharp
   [UnityTest]
   public IEnumerator Test01_MyInputTest()